Interdicting Restructuring Networks with Applications in Illicit Trafficking: Our Algorithm

 From Step $3$ of Algorithm \ref{alg:cncg}, we can revisit why we choose to derive the problem from \eqref{tlf} instead of \eqref{tlforig}.
-If we were to use \eqref{tlforig}, we would have bilinearities in $y_{ij} \theta^k_{ij}$ for $(i,j) \in A$ and $w_{ij} \theta^k_{ij}$ for all $(i,j) \in A^R$ for every iteration $k$.
-Each of these bilinearities would need to be linearized with the McCormick inequalities, resulting in $|A|+|A^R|$ new variables and $O(|A|+|A^R|)$ new constraints each iteration.
+If we were to use \eqref{tlforig}, we would have bilinearities in $y_{i} \theta^k_{i}$ for $i \in N$ for every iteration $k$.
+Additionally, including $w^{in,k}$ and $w^{out,k}$ in this model would result in more bilinear terms $z_{ij}^{in,k} w^{in,k}_{ij} \theta^k_{ij}$ and $z_{ij}^{out,k} w^{out,k}_{ij} \theta^k_{ij}$ for all $(i,j) \in A^R$ for every iteration $k$.
+Each of these bilinearities would need to be linearized with the McCormick inequalities, resulting in $|N|+2|A^R|$ new variables and $O(|N|+2|A^R|)$ new constraints each iteration.
 These additional variables and constraints can cause the solve time of each iteration to take considerably longer due to the larger problem size.

 We note that our idea for utilizing partial information can be modified to fit into other general BIP solvers.
 The main idea is understanding how previously visited lower level solutions impact the objective value while exploring upper level solutions.
+As long as we can define linear constraints to determine what integer components of a lower level solution remain feasible, and appropriately adjust the continuous components to maintain feasibility, when changing the upper level solution, we can identify non-trivial feasible lower level solutions that provide a better lower bound on the true objective value.
+This would most easily be done when $Z(y)$ is monotonic, as a feasible solution can be constructed by setting infeasible non-zero variables to be $0$.
 Upon reaching a bilevel feasible solution $(y,z)$, we can add new constraints to the problem determining what a non-trivial sub plan $\hat{z}$ with respect to other upper level decisions $\hat{y}$, updating each non-fathomed node in the branch-and-bound tree.
 Doing so will allow these solvers to better account for the impact of the lower level problem on the objective value of the BIP as the branching procedure occurs.